Exploration & Preparation

 We also support faculty and staff as they develop their own programs and advise their students on how and when to incorporate a study abroad experience into their academic plans and schedules.

 To start your journey abroad, our Explore Programs page offers a wealth of information, from Programs, Financial Planning, to Health and Safety and much more.
-Once you meet with an advisor, we will introduce you to your Horizons portal and other tools to help you prepare to launch your education abroad experience.
+All interested students will be invited join our EAO Canvas course, which will accompany you throughout your education abroad journey, from exploration, preparation, to reentry, and other tools to help you prepare to launch your education abroad experience.
 Redhawk students fly far and wide to discover more about themselves, gain field and language experience and develop themselves as global citizens.
-Our Hawks Around the World blog is a place to get an inside view into the experiences of fellow Redhawks.
+Our Redhawks Abroad blog is a place to get an inside view into the experiences of fellow Redhawks.

 Rachel Adamek spent the summer studying Korean in Busan, South Korea as an awardee of the 2019 U.S. Department of State’s Critical Language Scholarship (CLS) Program.
 In 2019, Rachel was one of only 550 competitively selected American students representing 233 colleges and universities across the United States to receive a CLS award.
 The CLS Program is part of a U.S. government effort to expand the number of Americans studying and mastering critical foreign languages.
 CLS scholars gain critical language and cultural skills in languages that are less commonly taught in U.S. schools, but are essential for America’s engagement with the world, contributing to U.S. economic competitiveness and national security.